-If a student's account becomes delinquent for two weeks, the student may be assessed a late charge of up to 5% of the unpaid balance.
-The school reserves the right at that time to notify the parent, guardian, and/or pastor concerning the student's financial situation.
+If a student's account becomes delinquent for two payments, the student may be assessed a late charge of \$25.
 If satisfactory arrangements are not made to bring the account up-to-date, the student is subject to suspension from classes and possible dismissal.
 The Administration will decide at its own discretion what terms are "satisfactory."

-Final Examinations will not be given to students whose financial balance is not current.
+Final Examinations will not be given to students are not financially cleared.
 Degrees and transcripts will not be issued to students who have unpaid accounts.
-No money will be refunded because of absence or late enrollment.
 Graduation may be denied to those who have not paid all balances due.